-"Contrible a new application form that contains the Privacy Act Notice and the No ii.
+Contribute new application form that contains the Privacy Act Notice and the Notice as a single of the other mentation.

+ii.
 Sign a statement that contains the Privacy Act Notice and consent to the routine uses described in that notice, and sign a statement that contains the Notice Regarding False Statements.